 In Morocco, accommodation options extend well beyond the standard hotels, hostels, and guesthouses.
 You’ll find a variety of unique stays, including dars, riads, kasbahs, Berber tents, and eco-lodges.
 These are quintessential Moroccan experiences that you won’t find anywhere else, so I highly recommend staying in these types of accommodation.

-Note: If you will follow this Morocco itinerary for first time visitors, you’ll need to book accommodations in Casablanca, Fes, and Marrakech.
+Note: If you will follow this Morocco itinerary, you’ll need to book accommodations in Casablanca, Fes, and Marrakech.
 The accommodations in the Sahara Desert and Atlas Mountains were included in the package we booked, so you can look for similar options that offer an all-inclusive experience in those areas.

 Odyssee Center Hotel Casablanca